 - 1/2 Jalapeno chile pepper cored, seeded and finely chopped

 - 1 28 oz can whole peeled tomatoes

 - 1 tsp ground cumin

 Heat the oil in a large skillet.
 Add the onions and saute over meidum heat, until translucent, 5-10 minutes.
 Add the bell pepper, and jalapeno and saute for another 3-5 minutes.
 Stir in the tomato paste as well as the garlic and allow to cook for another 2 minutes, making sure the garlic does not brown.

 Add the tomatoes and their juices, the sugar, salt, pepper, paprika and cumin.
-Let the mixture simmer at medium-low heat for about 1 hour, stirring every 5 minutes or so, until the tomato mixture has thickened and there is no liquid left in the pan.
+Let the mixture simmer at medium-low heat for about 30 minutes or so, stirring every 5 minutes, until the tomato mixture has thickened and there is little liquid left in the pan.

 Using a large spoon, make little 4 dips in the sauce.
 Carefully crack the eggs, making sure the yolk stays intact, and place each one in the little dip.
 Cover with a lid, and allow the eggs to set for 5-10 minutes, until the egg whites have become opaque and the yolk are still runny.

 Remove the skillet from the heat, allow to rest for a few minutes, and serve, garnished with the feta cheese and minced parsley.
 Top with Maldon smoked sea salt.